-1,238 sqft ︱3-bedder apartment
+1,238 sqft ︱3-bedder Apartment

 'Monochrome Midas' is set in a private residence redefined by its striking balance of light and dark, meticulously crafted by Studio lead, Cher, and interior designer, Zerick.
 This unique habitat, inspired by the homeowners' monochromatic fashion sensibilities, showcases a perfect blend of luxurious minimalism and practical elegance.
-The designers delve deep into the creation process, highlighting the personal styles and intimate details that transform this living space into a sophisticated reflection of its dwellers' contrasting yet harmonious personalities.
+The designers delved deep into the creation process, highlighting the personal styles and intimate details that transform this living space into a sophisticated reflection of its dwellers' contrasting yet harmonious personalities.

 Q: Who are the clients, their lifestyle, and the brief they shared?